Icewear Vezzo: 2021–2022: Rich Off Pints series and Quality Control

-In April 2021, he released his single "Up the Sco" with a feature from Lil Durk.
-In May 2021, he released his project High Off Pints featuring guest appearances by Rio da Yung OG, Peezy, Louie Ray, Trippie Redd, Lil Yachty, EST Gee, Dreezy, BIG 30, and others.
+In April 2021, he released his single "Up the Scoe" with a feature from Lil Durk.
+In May 2021, he released his project Rich Off Pints featuring guest appearances by Rio da Yung OG, Peezy, Louie Ray, Trippie Redd, Lil Yachty, EST Gee, Dreezy, BIG 30, and others.
 In June 2021, the album debuted at number seven on the Heatseekers Albums chart.
 In September 2021, Vezzo released his project Rich Off Pints 2 the sequel to Rich Off Pints with appearances from Rio da Yung OG, Antt Beatz, Babyface Ray, Future, Moneybagg Yo, and RMR.
 Rich Off Pints 2 debuted atop the Heatseekers Albums chart and peaked at number 34 on the Independent Albums chart.
-In July 2022, Vezzo released Rich Off Pints 3, which is the fourth and final installment in his Rich Off Pints mixtape trilogy.
+In July 2022, Vezzo released Rich Off Pints 3, which is the third and final installment in his Rich Off Pints mixtape trilogy.
 The mixtape includes performances by Lil Durk, Lil Baby, G Herbo, E-40, Key Glock, Baby Money and Antt Beatz.
 In August 2022, debuted at number three on the Heatseekers Albums chart.
 Also in August 2022, Vezzo signed a deal with Quality Control Music and released his track "It's All On U" with rapper Kodak Black.